 With over two million people behind bars at any given time, the United States has the highest incarceration rate of any country in the world.

-See the same graph expressed as raw numbers instead of as rates per 100,000 population.
+See the same graph expressed as total numbers rather than rates.

 Or see individual graphs for:

 The way the Census Bureau counts people in prison creates significant problems for democracy and for our nation’s future.
 It leads to a dramatic distortion of representation at local and state levels, and creates an inaccurate picture of community populations for research and planning purposes.